 Interactive version: visitors are invited to interact with the audiovisual environment (light and sound) by using a BCI interface, which reads their brain activity.
 Thereby, they are confronted to messages from a social network (in this case, Twitter).
 The tweet messages are turned into audible sound, and the computer measures thereafter the cerebral activity of the visitors, and analyses their emotional reactions to both the environment and the tweets, transforming this data into visual and audible signals, which reproduce how the inner of the subject is influenced by the outer environment and at the same time, having an impact on the installation’s audiovisual environment.

 Automated version: data changes randomly and continuously, simulating those values common for brainwaves.

 EL cables glare when applied to an alternating current (AC).
 Once the AC has been activated, the data from the visitor’s brain waves (via a BCI – Brain Computer Interface) takes control of the cables’ activation in different tempos.
 The sound section consists of a surround (octophonic) soundscape, which changes depending on the information coming from the BCI.

-This installation was created in 2016 during an artist residence program at IK (Jan Van Muenster’s Foundation in Flushing) with the support of Mondriaan Funds and the Institute of Musicology – University of Cologne.
+This first version of thihs installation was created in 2016 during an artist residence program at IK (Jan Van Muenster’s Foundation in Flushing) with the support of Mondriaan Funds and the Institute of Musicology – University of Cologne.

 Article in German.
 (Kölnischer Rundschau)